It's in the Bag (1944 film)

 It's in the Bag is a 1944 British comedy film directed by Herbert Mason and starring Elsie Waters, Doris Waters and Ernest Butcher.
+It was produced and distributed by Butcher's Film Service.
 Gert and Daisy try to recover a valuable lost dress.

-It was made by Butcher's Films.
-It is listed on the BFI 75 Most Wanted list of lost films, but it was given a DVD commercial release by Renown Pictures Ltd in May 2014, although the Renown version is only 63 minutes long.
+It was followed by the ITV television series Gert and Daisy (1959).

-Plot summary
+Plot

+Gert and Daisy are hard up, and to raise some cash sell a dress bequeathed to them by their grandmother.
+Too late, they realise the dress has £2000 hidden in it, and set about retrieving it from the buyer, a theatrical costumier.
+Their landlady's son, Joe, gets to hear about it and joins the chase to try and get his hands on the money.